 Welcome To Shenzhen

 It is a pleasure to welcome you to InterContinental Shenzhen.
-My Concierge team and I are delighted to have you with us and we are rewarded each time you enjoy an authentic experience to share with family and friends back home.
+Our Concierge team are delighted to have you with us and we are rewarded each time you enjoy an authentic experience to share with family and friends back home.

 Our concierge is a window of Shenzhen, We are not only providing information but real local experience is our major business.
 No matter for leisure or come for business that we are always makes your trip feel comfort and a beautiful memories.

 Most of Shenzhen's residents come from different parts of China and form a melting pot of Chinese traditions and cultures.
 Views on food are passionately expressed and for locals, Cantonese cuisine is often top of their list because of our proximity to Hong Kong.
 El Chino Chinese restaurant in hotel serves the most exquisite dim sum breakfast and creative Chaozhou style cuisine.
 It's a perfect place to begin your day with a selection of delicious.

 If you are in need of retail therapy, we have the perfect prescription!
 After all, Shenzhen is China's largest manufacturing area.
 I recommend you spend the afternoon at Jia Hua Market, located behind the MOI Shopping Mall at the north of Huaqiang Road.
 You can find shoes, household items and clothing from well-known brands that were meant for export, but are on sale at cheap, local prices.
 Make sure you bargain, and start by trying to get 50 percent off the price.

 Located a mere 10-minute walk from the hotel is Window of the World, where the world's manmade wonders are miniaturised in amazing detail.
 Enjoy the Eiffel Tower, the Pyramids of Giza and Venice among others.
 We recommend the Grand Show from 7.30pm to 8.45pm.
 Every weekend and on public holidays, the show is rounded off with a 10-minute firework display.
 Then take a taxi to Shekou Sea World where you can have your pick of many different restaurants and bars.

 DINING WITH A LOCAL